 Looking for electronics and gadgets?
 Well, look no further than Akihabara, renowned electronic wonderland with all the bargains, cutting-edge innovation and expert advice an expat could ever want.
 An essential attraction even if expats are just window shopping.

 An ancient Buddhist temple, Senso-ji was built in 628 AD and has the distinction of being Tokyo's oldest temple.
 It still attracts many devotees, especially when one of the numerous associated festivals is running.
 The summer fireworks display held here is widely known.
-The nearby Demboin Garden is a tranquil retreat from the city.

 Tokyo Disney Resort

 Tokyo National Museum

 One of the world's largest art museums, this outstanding attraction has exhibits including antique kimonos, paper-thin pottery and classical woodblock prints.

 Meiji Jingu is a pleasant and calming shrine close to Harajuku Station and a symbol of the Meiji era, which marked the end of Japan's isolation from the West.
 Originally built as a tribute to the Emperor Meiji and his wife, the shrine is located in a breathtaking evergreen forest environment.

-Expats in Tokyo can also explore the traditional Japanese Kabuki theatre.
-This is an attraction that may be more suited for the more culturally adventurous expats.
+Here, expats in Tokyo can also explore the traditional Japanese Kabuki theatre.
 The Kabuki-za is the main venue for such performances and is set in a beautiful building.